-Jordana Bermúdez is a freelance documentary photographer and storyteller based in New York.
+Jordana Bermúdez is a documentary photographer, photo editor, and aspiring filmmaker based in Brooklyn.

-Her work focuses on women’s issues and gender inequality, including her latest project, Girls Can’t Skate, about the all-female and non-binary skateboarding community in New York City.
-Having spent her whole life in Mexico, where violence against women and machismo culture are normalized, she wants to amplify the voices of non-binary and women.
+Her work focuses on identity, specifically as it relates to gender, youth, and immigration.
+She is particularly proud of her long-term project Girls Can’t Skate, which focuses on an all-female and queer skateboarding community in New York City.
+Having spent most of her life in México, where gender-based violence and machismo culture are long-standing issues, she wants to amplify women and queer voices.

-She is a graduate of ICP's Documentary Practice and Visual Journalism One-Year Certificate Program and spent years working as a professional photographer in Mexico City.
+She graduated from ICP's Documentary Practice and Visual Journalism One-Year Certificate Program and is a recipient of the Director’s Fellowship.